wolejnr/100-Days-of-Code-Journal/log2.md

 * Completed the chapter on *Interacting with APIs to import data from the web*
 * Completed Diving deep into the Twitter API
 * Started the 7th course in the track titled, "Cleaning Data with Python"

+### Day 32: October 15, 2018

+**Today's Progress**:
+* Completed the first chapter on Exploring Data in the "Cleaning Data with Python" course.